 Here is the man who doesn’t hold any degree but fulfils his dream by being a wordsmith.
 He is a poet, an artist and spreads the magic of his talent as he travels.
 Read more

-A bustling town of Datia, near Orchha, stands out as a mini-Vrindavan with more than a hundred of Krishna temples.
+The bustling Datia city, near Orchha, stands out as a mini-Vrindavan with more than a hundred of Krishna temples.
 It shines proudly as if it were the testimony of its king’s devotion to Lord Krishna.
 The little town is also mentioned in Mahabharat as Datiyavakra and also boasts of a few temples dating back to the era of Mahabharat.
 Read more

-Trying to move off the touristy roads, I marked the lesser explored stops for my road trip from Gujarat to Rajasthan.
+Trying to move off the touristy roads, I marked the heritage towns for my road trip from Ahmedabad to the nearby places within a distance of less than 200 km.
 Coastal Gujarat trip is what came to my mind on a first note, forests and hills were the second.
-In the end, I settled for the North Gujarat route considering the reasons that neither did I want to spoil the untouched coast of Gujarat nor did I want to disturb the animals in the National Parks.
-(I mean why… why the hell do we need to disturb the already troubled ones?)
+In the end, I settled for the North Gujarat road trip.
 The roads will take you through the yellow blooming mustard fields and verdant farms.
 Though the route is quite common among the Gujjus, they hardly stop over these unsung heritage towns.
 Read more

 Warm cozy bed, soft light and mild soothing cold; a perfect setting to make me lazy enough not to move out my bed despite being aware of an interesting village outside, that might be wide awake busy with their daily chores.
 Gathering all my strength, when I opened the door of my room’s balcony, I was wished a lovely morning by the hazy fog spread over the garden.
 The smell of the wet mud and misty air were all the more refreshing.
 And the fresh dewdrops made the red roses in the garden look glittery.
 And to fulfil the need of the background music to this fanciful scenery, Indian Magpie, sunbirds and Indian Rollers chirped in the sweetest way and reminded me of the imaginary fairyland described in some childhood stories.
 Read more